F5Networks/f5-declarative-onboarding/README.md

 The Declarative Onboarding documentation contains example declarations you can modify to suit your needs.
 See the [Examples](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/examples.html) page.

 ## Filing Issues and Getting Help
-If you come across a bug or other issue when using Declarative Onboarding, use [GitHub Issues](https://github.com/F5devcentral/f5-declarative-onboarding/issues) to submit an issue for our team.
+If you come across a bug or other issue when using Declarative Onboarding, use [GitHub Issues](https://github.com/F5Networks/f5-declarative-onboarding/issues) to submit an issue for our team.
 You can also see the current known issues on that page, which are tagged with a purple Known Issue label.

-**Although Declarative Onboarding has been created and tested by F5 Networks, it is not yet supported by F5.
-This means that support is not available from F5 Technical Support.
-Be sure to see the [Support page](SUPPORT.md) in this repo for more details.**
+Because Declarative Onboarding v1.1.0 and later has been created and fully tested by F5 Networks, it is fully supported by F5.
+This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).

+Be sure to see the [Support page](SUPPORT.md) in this repo for more details and supported versions of AS3.

 ### Community Help
 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on Declarative Onboarding templates (click the **declarative-onboard** channel).
 There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
 See the [Slack Channel Statement](slack-channel-statement.md) for guidelines on using this channel.